‘You’re Gonna Get Locked Up, Comey,’ Activist Shouts At Ex-FBI Director During Book Signing [Video]

 “While Mr. Comey’s book has been an undisputed commercial success, the reaction in political and news media circles has been mixed.
 Some have praised Mr. Comey’s forthrightness, but others have criticized his wall-to-wall TV appearances as a self-aggrandizing publicity stunt that has exacerbated the already strained relations between Mr. Trump and the nation’s law enforcement agencies.”

-Anti-Trump websites such as Slate and the Daily Kos have also leveled criticism at Comey for the way he has conducted himself during book tour interviews.
+Web outlets, such as Slate and the Daily Kos, have also leveled criticism at Comey for the way he has conducted himself during book tour interviews.

 In addition, George Washington University Law Professor Jonathan Turley has implied that by rushing his “self-serving” memoir into print to cash in, Comey might have compromised the Mueller investigation.